SantanderMetGroup/ansible-thredds-cluster/scenarios/zequi/tds_standalone/README.md

 ## Usage in vagrant

 Vagrantfile is provided if you want to test the deployment without polluting your system.
-The default ip for the virtual machine is '192.168.50.10'.
+The default ip for the virtual machines are '192.168.50.10' and '192.168.50.11'.

-Note that the Vagrant file defines two hosts, ubuntu and centos, using the same IP.
-They are intended to be used separately.
+1. `vagrant up`
+1. `vagrant ssh ubuntu` or `vagrant ssh centos`
+1. `./test.sh`

 ## Scenario's variables